meetrajesh/cashless-exercise-modeling/README.md

 # Todo

   * This script assumes you're tax filing status is Married Filing Jointly.
-It would be nice to also support Single filing, as many young people in their 20s and early 30s can still be unmarried.
+It would be nice to also support Single filing, as many young people in their 20s and early 30s are likely still unmarried.

+  * Write unit tests :)

 # Disclaimer